 In May 1943, Allied Forces in North Africa achieved the goal for which they had been fighting for over six months, ever since the 1st Army landed in Algeria and the 8th Army’s breakthrough at El Alamein.
 When they entered Tunis, 2 LIR played a full part in this final act when it joined the Irish Brigade in becoming the first marching troops to enter the city on 8th May.
 In total, over 200,000 German and Italian troops surrendered during the month.

-Twelve days later, 2 LIR joined a Victory March through the streets of Tunis with its Pipe Band in full evidence, as the Irish Brigade marched proudly in front of Generals Eisenhower, Alexander, Montgomery and Giraud.
+Twelve days later, 2 LIR joined a Victory March through the streets of Tunis with its Pipe Band in full evidence, as the Irish Brigade marched proudly in front of Generals Eisenhower, Alexander and Giraud.

-More than 100 London Irishmen were killed during the campaign in North Africa, with hundreds more wounded, missing and captured.
+More than 100 London Irishmen had been killed during the campaign in North Africa, with hundreds more wounded, missing and captured.

 4th May – 2 LIR move to 5 Corps reserve,